loicsikidi/tpm-pills/pills/04-create-a-tpm-key.md

 Since the *seed* is typically stable, the TPM can deterministically reproduce the key whenever needed.

-> *Note: given the high entropy of seeds, it’s extremely unlikely that two TPMs will generate the same key by chance.*
+> *Note: given the high entropy of seeds, it’s extremely unlikely that two TPMs will generate the same key.*

 #### Persisted vs. Volatile Hierarchies